 It's a sad fact, but every new player learns these concepts early in his or her Magic career.
 "Mana hosed" is one slang term for when you don't draw as many lands as you want, and "mana flood" means that you've drawn far too many.
 These things can happen to any player, with any deck, at any level of competition—it's simply part of the game.

 But not to worry!
 Although any one particular game where you get mana hosed might be aggravating and unfun, variance in the number of lands you can draw is actually something that enriches Magic and helps to make it the game it is.

-There are things you can do to manage being mana hosed and mana flood, both in deck building and in gameplay.
-It all starts with doing a good job in building your mana base and your mana curve, but here are a few other tricks you can use.
+There are things you can do to manage being mana hosed and mana flooded, both in deck building and in game play.
+It all starts with doing a good job of building your mana base and your mana curve, but here are a few other tricks you can use.

 To mitigate the risks of mana flood, one thing you can do is look for mana sinks.
 Mana sinks are cards that, while not necessarily expensive in themselves, can make use of your extra mana in late-game scenarios.